-The WESG World Finals can be seen as the Olympics or the World Championship of CS:GO!
+The WESG World Finals can be regarded as the Olympics or the World Championship of CS:GO!

-WESG, also known as World Electronic Sports Games, is an international esports tournament organized by Alisports back in 2016.
+WESG, also known as World Electronic Sports Games, is an international esports tournament organized by Alisports since 2016.
 It includes different esports games such as CS:GO, Hearthstone, Dota2, StarCraft 2 and more.
-They currently have the biggest prize pool of any third-party tournament worldwide.
+They currently have the biggest prize pool amongst any third-party tournament worldwide.

-Alisports believes that esports should be seen as a real sport and their goal is to have esports included for the Olympic games in the future.
+Alisports believes that esports should be seen as a real sport and their goal is for esports to be included in the Olympic games in the future.

-The WESG added women’s group in 2017 in CS:GO and Hearthstone and the prize pool for the Grand Final was 2.5 million dollars.
+The WESG added women’s group in 2017 in CS:GO and Hearthstone and the prize pool for the Grand Final were 2.5 million dollars.

 What is special

-The special thing about WESG is that they follow the Olympic Games’ standard values – meaning that they want the participating teams and players to be same nationality and compete for national glory.
+What’s special about WESG is that they follow the Olympic Games’ standard values – which means that they want the participating teams to be composed of players of the same nationality and compete for national glory.

-They have qualifiers from all parts of the world – for example in Europe there was only 1 team from each region or country who could participate.
+They have qualifiers from all parts of the world – for example, in Europe, there is only 1 team from each region or country who could participate.

-Alisports wants the players and teams to have national pride and quotes on their website that:
+Alisports wants the players and teams to have national pride and they have quoted on their website that:

 “Pro Esporters need to build themselves as athletes and take the call seriously.
 Also, they should have national pride, self-discipline, teamwork, and respect for his opponents and referees.”

-The WESG World Finals can be seen as the Olympics or the World Championship of CS:GO – it is not as big as a Major yet, but it could be a big future thing and it doesn’t lack with the prize pool nor bragging rights.
+The WESG World Finals can be regarded as the Olympics or the World Championship of CS:GO – it is not as big as a Major yet, but it’s getting to be the next big thing and it doesn’t lack the prize pool nor bragging rights.

-The format of the World Finals is the Round Robin format for the first half of the tournament, which include 32 teams (normally 8 groups with 4 teams in each).
-All matches are BO2 and the top 2 teams from each group proceeded to the playoffs.
+The format of the World Finals is the Round Robin format for the first half of the tournament, which includes 32 teams (normally 8 groups with 4 teams in each).
+All matches are BO2 and the top 2 teams from each group will proceed to the playoffs.

-The final and the 3rd place is also BO3.
+The 3rd and the final place are also played as BO3.